jzabinski-dolios/clinicmind/answers/answer2.md

 ## Comments
 ### Use of var
 Lines 3, 10 and 11 use the `var` keyword to initialize variables. `var` is valid Javascript, but the scope of `var` is unpopular.
 ES6 introduced `let` and `const`: they are designed to have more clear behavior, and allow the underlying Javascript engine to run faster.
 I recommend using them.
-See (this article)[https://hacks.mozilla.org/2015/07/es6-in-depth-let-and-const/].
+See [this article](https://hacks.mozilla.org/2015/07/es6-in-depth-let-and-const/).
 ### Use of redundant `first_part`
 In line 4, `first_part` is initialized (without a keyword like `var` to define the initialization method):
 ```